-The course exposes students to critical knowledge and understanding of organisational change and development in a dynamic and ever-changing business environment.
-In this course, students will learn about change - its meanings - and explore drivers for change, causes for changes related to business success or failure, and legal and regulatory issues related to change.
-The course provides insights into historical and contemporary theories and methods of introducing change in organisations.
-Students will be exposed to how planning, managing and accessing change develop the organisation.
-Additionally, the course focuses on organisational development as a process to promote organisation problem-solving capacity, potential competitiveness and overall effectiveness.
+The course expose students to critical knowledge and understandings associated with organizational change and development in a dynamic and ever changing business environment.
+In this course, students will learn about change - its meanings - and will explore drivers for change, causes for changes related to business success or failure, and legal and regulatory issues related to change.
+The course provides insights to both historical and contemporary theories and methods of introducing change in organizations.
+Students will be exposed to how planning, managing and assessing change develops the organization.
+Additionally, the course focuses on organizational development as a process to promote organization problem solving capacity, potential competitiveness and overall effectiveness.
+(Prerequisite: BA 252)